Dreamescaper/GenerateAspNetCoreClient/README.md

 `dotnet tool install GenerateAspNetCoreClient.Refit -g`

-Then execute the following in directory with your Web project:
+Then execute the following in the directory with your Web project:

 `dotnet-generate-client MyApiProjectPath -o OutPath -n My.Client.Namespace`

-Tool will generate Refit interfaces based on endpoints defined in your project.
-Note that only .cs files are created, you still need to add project file, with project references for models (if any), and [Refit](https://www.nuget.org/packages/Refit/) package reference.
+The tool will generate Refit interfaces based on the endpoints defined in your project.
+Please note that only .cs files are created, you still need to add the project file, with project references for models (if any needed), and [Refit](https://www.nuget.org/packages/Refit/) package reference.

 ## Examples
 Based on the following controller: